NikhilBhagoria/shopora-ecommerce/README.md

 # ✨ Features

-* Product Listing & Filtering: Browse a grid of products fetched from a live API.
+* **Product Listing & Filtering**: Browse a grid of products fetched from a live API.
 Filter products by category, with the filter state persisted in the URL for easy sharing.
-* Dynamic Product Details Page: Click on any product to view its dedicated, dynamically routed page with a detailed description, price, and images.
+* **Dynamic Product Details Page**: Click on any product to view its dedicated, dynamically routed page with a detailed description, price, and images.
-* Comprehensive Cart Functionality:
+* **Comprehensive Cart Functionality**:
   - Add/Remove items from the cart.
   - View the number of items and the total value.
   - Cart state is persisted in localStorage, so it's not lost on page refresh.
-* Fully Responsive Design: A mobile-first approach ensures a seamless experience on all devices, from mobile phones to widescreen desktops.
+* **Fully Responsive Design**: A mobile-first approach ensures a seamless experience on all devices, from mobile phones to widescreen desktops.
-* State Management with Context API: Global state for the shopping cart is managed efficiently using React's Context API.
+* **State Management with Context API**: Global state for the shopping cart is managed efficiently using React's Context API.
-* End-to-End Testing: Core user flows are covered by E2E tests written with Cypress to ensure application reliability and prevent regressions.
+* **End-to-End Testing**: Core user flows are covered by E2E tests written with Cypress to ensure application reliability and prevent regressions.
-* Modern UI/UX: Clean, professional styling with CSS Modules, subtle animations, and a focus on user experience.
+* **Modern UI/UX**: Clean, professional styling with CSS Modules, subtle animations, and a focus on user experience.

 # 📸 Screenshots